Five journalists were shot in one day in Mexico, officials confirm

-MEXICO CITY — (AP) — Prosecutors in Mexico confirmed Wednesday that a reporter was shot and wounded the previous day in the western state of Michoacan, the fifth journalist shot in the country in one day.
+MEXICO CITY — (AP) — Mexico's president said Wednesday that two of four news photographers who were shot Tuesday are in serious condition, as prosecutors confirmed that a fifth journalist was shot and wounded the same day.

-Maynor Ramón Ramírez was wounded along with a companion in the attack Tuesday in the city of Apatzingan, the newspaper ABC of Michoacan said.
-Earlier Tuesday, f our news photographers were shot in the neighboring state of Guerrero.

-The four in Guerrero were shot near a military barracks after they returned from a crime scene.
+The four photojournalists were shot near a military barracks in the southern Guerrero state after they returned from a crime scene.
 They had been covering one of the many homicides that occur on a near-daily basis in the violence-wracked city of Chilpancingo.

+President Andrés Manuel López Obrador said “we must regret this,” referring to the shooting, but did not offer any information on a possible motive in the attack.

-The shooting of five media workers in one day represents one of the largest mass attacks on reporters in Mexico in a decade.
+Another shooting Tuesday in the neighboring state of Michoacan wounded reporter Maynor Ramón Ramírez, bringing the number of victims to five and marking one of the largest one-day tolls of media workers in a decade.

-There was no immediate information on the condition of the journalists, all of whom worked for local newspapers or news sites.
+Ramírez suffered several gunshot wounds along with a companion in the city of Apatzingan, the newspaper ABC of Michoacan said,

-The shooting come just days after three journalists were abducted and held for days in Taxco, also in Guerrero state.
+The attacks came days after three journalists were abducted and held for days in Taxco, also in Guerrero state.
 They were later released, and there was no information on the motive for their abduction.

 Guerrero has been the scene of deadly turf battles between around a dozen drug gangs and cartels.
 Michoacan has suffered similar turf battles between the Jalisco cartel and local gangs.